 How It Works

 Ewaso Lions works with local community leaders to select Warriors.
-We train Warriors on wildlife ecology, conservation, communication, security issues, and the value of wildlife.
+We train Warriors on wildlife ecology, conservation, human–wildlife conflict transformation, security issues, and more.
 Over time, Warriors are trained to collect data and use GPS, allowing us to map wildlife presence and movements.

-Following lion attacks on livestock, Warriors encourage herders not to take retaliatory action, and help recover lost livestock.
-Warriors investigate problem animals and consider different solutions for reducing livestock attacks, such as predator-proof bomas.
+Following lion attacks on livestock, Warriors encourage herders not to take retaliatory action and help recover lost livestock.
+Warriors investigate problem animals and consider different solutions for reducing future livestock attacks.
 Warriors promote conservation and tolerance of carnivores at the community level by facilitating dialog about conflict and conservation.

-Each week, the Warriors meet as a group with Ewaso Lions staff to report on wildlife sightings, incidents of human-wildlife conflict (poaching, predation, etc.), community awareness meetings, and livestock issues.
+Each week, the Warriors meet as a group with Ewaso Lions staff to report on wildlife sightings, incidents of human-wildlife conflict, community awareness meetings, and livestock issues.
 In turn, Warriors receive educational lessons in English and Kiswahili and arithmetic, as well as a small monthly food stipend and meals during the weekly meetings.

-In the coming months, we hope to add more Warriors to the programme and continue to expand this network of conservationists.
+Our vision is to create a network of warriors working across community conservancies in northern Kenya for conservation.
 We evaluate the programme to improve Warrior Watch going forward and to make sure it is the best it can be.
 Through Warrior Watch, we are hopeful that wildlife will have a secure future among the local people in this part of Kenya.